 Gunnar Assmy - Fotolia

 The University of Notre Dame sought an enhanced fan experience, one that would let hockey game attendees watch the action from multiple angles on their smartphones.
-The plan called for multiple cameras positioned throughout the Compton Family Ice Arena that could deliver real-time video to fans in the stands.
+The called for multiple cameras positioned throughout the Compton Family Ice Arena that could deliver real-time video to fans in the stands.

-Buying new cameras for this endeavor was an expected investment.
-However, delivering on this vision also required a new technology architecture, said J. Nicholas Laneman, co-director of the Wireless Institute in the university's College of Engineering, who worked with the university's Office of Information Technologies to explore this idea.
+Buying cameras for this endeavor was an expected investment.
+However, delivering on this vision also required a technology architecture, said J. Nicholas Laneman, co-director of the Wireless Institute in the university's College of Engineering, who worked with the university's Office of Information Technologies to explore this idea.

-To create the new architecture, the university needed to put more computing power in the devices within the arena itself; in other words, it needed to move to edge computing to get the speed needed to deliver in real time the video feed that each fan requested.
+To create the architecture, the university needed to put more computing power in the devices within the arena itself; in other words, it needed to move to edge computing to get the speed needed to deliver in real time the video feed that each fan requested.

-The move to an edge computing architecture required investments in several enabling technologies, including the localized compute power that could come from new servers or leased access points from a telecommunications provider, as well as advanced networking and Wi-Fi capabilities in the arena.
+The move to an edge computing architecture required investments in several enabling technologies, including the localized compute power that could come from servers or leased access points from a telecommunications provider, as well as advanced networking and Wi-Fi capabilities in the arena.

 "The computing has to be closer to the mobile phone [to make this work]," said Laneman, who is also a professor and associate chair of graduate studies in the electrical engineering department.